elastic/apm/specs/integrations/synthetics.md

 We can also add a foolproof solution by introducing vendor specific `tracestate` property.
+However, this property would need special handling in our agents and wouldn't be recognized by vanilla OpenTelemetry agents.

 - `tracestate`:
   - Contains `es:origin=synthetics` for all outgoing requests from Synthetis based monitors.